 Frequently Asked Questions

 The course assignments are designed to build towards achieving the course deliverables.
 The final deliverable will be a report that summarizes the research and investigation resulting from the multidisciplinary and mixed methods problem-solving approach.
-The following are the student deliverables:
+The following are also student deliverables:

-- Final report and deliverable: The final report contains the complete problem-solving process from the definition of the problem to the implementation of the solution and the results of testing.
+- Final report and deliverable: The final report contains the complete problem-solving process, from the definition of the problem to the implementation of the solution and the results of testing.
 It contains a discussion of the required future work in enough detail that the community partner can implement the solution.

 No. You are invited to rank your interests as part of the application process, but the selection committee assigns the team, based on your rankings and the needs of the clients.